pattern

 to intentionally prolong the completion of an action or process

-dilatar, prolongar
+dilatar, demorar

-dilatar, prolongar
+dilatar, demorar

-Ex: The lingered in completing the renovations , wanting to add some finishing touches that would impress the client .
+Ex: The contractor lingered in completing the renovations , wanting to add some finishing touches that would impress the client .

 to span